EXCLUSIVE: DHS Secretary to Visit Texas Border Region

 Law enforcement sources report that most of the UACs they encounter are from Honduras, El Salvador, and Guatemala.
 Nearly 30,000 have been apprehended since the start of Fiscal Year 2021.

-The “challenge” will also be noticeable when Secretary Mayorkas sees firsthand the increasing number migrants being released along the Texas border, sources say.
+The “challenge” will also be noticeable when Secretary Mayorkas sees firsthand the increasing number of migrants being released along the Texas border, sources say.
 Local communities are reporting issues with released migrants testing positive for COVID-19 and leaving the border areas.

 Sources say they have little hope that the DHS executive visit will lead to real situational changes.
 Many believe the recent policy pivots and amnesty legislation will only cause more migrants to make the dangerous trek to the United States.